Enzeiy/Azure-Projects/Automated Onboarding /Readme.md

 # Automated Onboarding

-The automated onboarding project is built using Azure Logic Apps with Microsoft Entra ID connectors.
-The Logic application workflow will receive a HTTP request from onboarding user platforms, extract user information, create the accounts of onboarding users, and send a welcoming email.
+A meticulously designed workflow harnessing the power of automation through Azure Logic Apps, seamlessly orchestrating the creation of user profiles, dynamic group assignments, and efficient document delivery.
+Leveraging the synergy between Azure Logic Apps and Microsoft Entra ID, this streamlined process ensures swift and error-free execution, enhancing operational efficiency while providing a seamless experience for user onboarding and document management

 # Architecture